cgrossde/DrinkAcc-Dev/readme.md

 Vagrant synchronises the `html` folder into the VM at `/var/www/html`, so just use your favorite Text-Editor and edit the files on the host machine in the `html` folder.

+## Better performance / Symlink problems

+For better performance and to fix symlink problems exec on Windows: `vagrant plugin install vagrant-winnfsd` On Mac OS or linux exec: `vagrant plugin install vagrant-bindfs`

 ### Install problems

-Should the initial run of `composer install` throw errors, then try to fix them or just run `composer install again`.
+Should the initial run of `composer install` throw errors, then try to fix them or just run `composer install` again.
 Once composer installed all dependencies you can setup Typo3 flow with theses commands:

 ```
 # Repeat until all dependencies are present and no more errors occur